Aside from the obvious physical benefits of exercise, research has shown that Skateboarding contributes to mental health and wellbeing.

 Failure, failure, failure… success!

 As I go into in our video on Falling failure is an essential component of the learning process.
 We fail, we learn from our mistakes (hopefully) and we try again.
 We improve.
-The ability to fall, get back up and learn from that failure, to persevere, and go on to succeed isn’t something to be taken for granted.
+The ability to fall, get back up and learn from that failure, to persevere, and go on to succeed is called resilience, and isn’t something to be taken for granted.
 If we can learn to do this on our skateboard, we can carry this ability into other aspects of everyday life, and we have a recipe for success & happiness.

 Trying new things

 When we try new activities the brain is making new connections.
 We are in a state of Neuroplasticity.
 In childhood we are constantly in a state of Neuroplasticity as we learn.
 If we continue trying new things, being creative, our state of mind is very much in a state we experienced in childhood, which for most was, not coincidently, a happy time in life.

 Tricks in skateboarding are often combinations of other more basic tricks.
 As we progress, we take what we’ve learnt and combine them to create new tricks.
 This state of Neuroplasticity is often referred to as being the fountain of youth and contributes to a sense of wellbeing in the practitioner.